-Sleep positioners seem look like a good idea, but according to the FDA, they should never be used (source).
+Sleep positioners seem look like a good idea, but according to the FDA, they should never be used (2).

 Sleep positioners are not the only item you shouldn’t put in your baby’s crib.
-Parents should avoid extras including stuffed animals and toys, pillows, or loose blankets.
+Parents should avoid extras including stuffed animals and toys, pillows, loose blankets, or crib bumpers.

 Why Raise The Crib Mattress?